 - Appear for your interview at the U.S. Consulate.
 See list of prohibited items.

 - If issued, your passport, visa, and documents will be returned to you via Canada Post Courier service.
 There may be an additional visa issuance reciprocity fee, depending on your nationality.
 Processing time is normally 7-10 business days after the interview.
 However, processing time may vary and there is no guarantee that your visa will be ready within this time frame.
 We urge travelers to apply as early as possible and to not make firm travel plans before the passport with visa has been received.

-E-visa applicants are responsible for ensuring that they apply under the proper category and submit the required documentation that pertains to their applications.
-For a comprehensive list of supporting documentation by application type, please consult the appropriate tab at right.
+E-visa applicants are responsible for ensuring that they apply under the appropriate visa classification and submit the required documentation that pertains to their applications.
+In Mission Canada, E-visa applications are sorted into two processing streams based on the time needed to review the required documentation.
+For a comprehensive list of supporting documentation by application type, please consult the appropriate tab on the right.